 Macro Value Purpose ARM_LINUX_COMPILER 1 Defined as an integer value and expands to 1 to indicate Arm Compiler for Linux.
 ARM_LINUX_COMPILER_BUILD INTEGER Defined as an integer value and expands to the Arm Compiler for Linux build number. armclang_major INTEGER Defined as an integer value and expands to the Arm Compiler for Linux major version number. armclang_minor INTEGER Defined as an integer value and expands to the Arm Compiler for Linux minor version number. armclang_version STRING Defined as a string value and expands to the full Arm Compiler for Linux version number.
 DATE STRING Defined as a string value (format mmm dd yyyy) and expands to the current date.
 FILE STRING Defined as a string value and expands to the filename of the current file.
-WhereFILE reports a filepath in addition to the filename, the filepath is relative to the search path used by the preprocessor to locate the fileFILE is useful to use withLINE to identify both a file and line of code.
-LINE INTEGER Defined as an integer value and expands to the number of the line of code that contains this macroLINE is useful to use withFILE to identify both a file and line of code.
+Where LINE INTEGER Defined as an integer value and expands to the number of the line of code that contains this macro.
+LINE is useful to use with FILE to identify both a file and line of code.
 OPENMP INTEGER Defined as a decimal integer literal value and expands to the year and month (yyyymm) of the OpenMP standard that is implemented.
 TIME STRING Defined as a string value (format hh:mm:ss) and expands to the current time.